Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Mathematical description

 $m$ can be calculated using the characteristic equation for WGM frequencies \cite{weinstein69}:

 where $j$, $h$ are Bessel functions, $k_0$ is the wave number ($2\pi/\lambda_0$), and $a$ is the radius of a microsphere.

-It should be noted that equation \ref{Eqn:Q_{wgm}} is an asymptotic solution for the $Q_{wgm}$ of the spherical resonator which requires $m\gg 1$, however the error is less than $1\%$ for $m \geq 19$ \cite{Buck2003}.
-In our comparison for the analytical results, we have applied equation \ref{Eqn:Q_{wgm}} to silica spheres with mode numbers (m) ranging from $27-98$.
+It should be noted that Eq. (\ref{Eqn:Q_{wgm}}) is an asymptotic solution for the $Q_{wgm}$ of the spherical resonator which requires $m\gg 1$, however the error is less than $1\%$ for $m \geq 19$ \cite{Buck2003}.
+In our comparison for the analytical results, we have applied Eq. (\ref{Eqn:Q_{wgm}}) to silica spheres with mode numbers (m) ranging from $25-80$.